 H. MOON HEAD cards (5 different negative cards)

-I. DREAM FAIRY cards, DREAM FAIRY (5 positive value cards)
+I. DREAM FAIRY cards (5 positive-value cards)

-J. THE WAKE-UP card (1 card)
+J. WAKE-UP card (1 card)

 L. DREAM DESCRIPTION